 If yes, the issue might be at the handle.
 Please contact us for further assistance.

 If no, the issue might be at the brush head.
 Read along to try and solve this issue yourself

 Brush head not well placed

 Reattach the brush head.
 Make sure that the brush head is well placed and not loose or wobbly.
 A small gap between the handle and the brush head is normal.

 Counterfeit brush heads

-Counterfeit brush heads may make more noise when used on your Philips Sonicare handle.
+Counterfeit brush heads may make more noise than genuine Philips Sonicare brush heads.
 We recommend you to use genuine Philips Sonicare brush heads.

-If replacing your brush head did not solve the issue, please contact Philips Consumer Care.
+If replacing your brush head did not solve the issue, please contact us.